GeekHaven/FOSS-APK-Month/README.md

 ## Format of Commit Message
 ```<Github_username> completed Task-1```
-Make sure to use the above format only, while commiting your changes for Task-1.
+Make sure to use the above format only, while committing your changes for Task-1.

 <hr>